rashmii2210/UserAccessControlSystem-/README.md

 # User Access Control System

-A web-based Java project built as part of the **Web Based Java Programming** (Subject Code: 4350708) course at Gujarat Technological University.
+A web-based Java project developed as part of the **Web Based Java Programming** (Course Code: 4350708) course in the Diploma Engineering program at Gujarat Technological University (GTU).

 ## 📋 Project Overview